Peter Adamson (actor): Sacking

 After he was charged, Adamson was refused legal aid.
 Two weeks before the trial began, he approached Granada to see if they would help with a potentially large legal bill.
-As they were preparing to hand over a £10,000 loan cheque, Adamson admitted to Podmore and Granada management he had signed an unauthorised contract to sell his memoirs to The Sun and News of the World along with the story of his arrest and trial, which had left Adamson with legal bills of £120,000.
-Podmore called this "indefensible" and the cheque was hastily withdrawn.
+Granada prepared to loan Adamson £10,000, but he admitted to Podmore and Granada management that he had signed an unauthorised contract to sell his memoirs to The Sun and News of the World, along with the story of his arrest and trial, which had left Adamson with legal bills of £120,000.
+Podmore called this "indefensible" and withdrew the loan.
 Adamson was sacked by Podmore in a letter sent to his house whilst he was on holiday in Bali on 25 August 1983.
 The letter stated Granada would not renew Adamson's contract, which expired in November 1983, and that he would be paid up to then.

 At the time of his sacking, Adamson was earning a reported £25,000 a year.
 In 1974, he had been earning £12,000 a year.

-On 12 September 1983, Podmore and Mervyn Watson made the decision to kill off Len Fairclough and he was killed off-screen in a motorway crash on 7 December 1983.
-To demonise the character, it was revealed he had been returning home from an affair, cheating on his wife Rita (Barbara Knox).
+On 12 September 1983, Podmore and Mervyn Watson made the decision to kill off the Len Fairclough character; and he was killed off-screen in a motorway crash on 7 December 1983.
+To demonise the character, it was revealed he had been returning home from an affair, cheating on his wife Rita.
 Adamson claimed this was motivated by sheer spite on Granada's part, to turn viewers against Len.

-Adamson celebrated the character's death by delivering an obituary on TV-am dressed as an undertaker and delivered a bitter parting shot towards both Coronation Street and Granada in a poem he wrote.
+Adamson celebrated the character's death by delivering an obituary on TV-am dressed as an undertaker, and delivered a bitter parting shot towards both Coronation Street and Granada in a poem he wrote.

-On 30 July 1985, Adamson appeared on TV, talking about the trial and its aftermath in a TVS programme called Regrets.
-Granada refused to air the episode, because Adamson criticised Granada over his dismissal.
+On 30 July 1985, Adamson spoke about the trial and its aftermath in a TVS programme called Regrets.
+Granada refused to air the episode due to Adamson's criticism of Granada following his dismissal.
 They threatened TVS with legal action for using the Coronation Street theme and photographs from the series.